Services

 • Author

-Do you have a Power of Attorney?
-Leading money-saving expert Martin Lewis has recently shared his advice on the subject, saying that a Power of Attorney (LPA) is not just for older people, it is for everyone.
-In this blog, Director and Head of Lifetime Planning in our Swansea office, Beverly Bowen, explains what an LPA is and why you may need one.
+Do you live in Wales or England and need a Power of Attorney?
+Leading money-saving expert Martin Lewis has recently shared his advice on the subject here saying that a Power of Attorney (known as a Lasting Power of Attorney) is not just for older people, it is for everyone.
+In this blog, Director and Head of Lifetime Planning in our Swansea office, Beverley Bowen, explains what an LPA is and why you may need one.

 LPAs are legally binding documents in which the person making the LPA (known as the donor) gives authority to people (known as attorneys) to make decisions on their behalf when they are incapable of making decisions themselves.